About the Exhibitors of Rhy Art Salon Basel 2016

 Galerie zum Harnisch (Allschwil, Switzerland)

-For the second time at Rhy Art Fair Basel Galerie zum Harnisch presents an interesting selection of sculptures, collages, photographs and paintings from professional artists.
+For the second time at Rhy Art Salon Basel Galerie zum Harnisch presents an interesting selection of sculptures, collages, photographs and paintings from professional artists.
 Artworks by Brigitta Andermatt, Chris Delgado, Trudi Demenga, Oliver Fauser, Christoph Luckeneder, Markus Mesmer and Ed Schumacher will be shown.
 Steel sculptures by Niklaus Fichtel will be exhibited.
 The artist participated on art objects for Jean Mauboules, Jean Tinguely and Bernhard Luginbühl.

 Nadia Heitmar (Grüt / Gossau ZH, Switzerland)